atlassian/jenkins-for-jira/app/README.md

 > NOTE: This is the *only* step that needs to be repeated to install on different Jira sites.
 Do not repeat the steps above `forge deploy`.
 To run your app, follow the steps below.

 ## Running the app
 To run the app, make sure you have installed the app on your site as described above.
+You'll also need to your `ngrok-config-path` so you can create a local tunnel.
+To do this:
+1. Run `forge settings set ngrok-config-path <path-to-your-ngrok-config`.
+This should be something like `/Users/<username>/Library/Application\ Support/ngrok/ngrok.yml`.
+2. Confirm this was set correctly by running `forge settings list`.
+You should see a table that includes this variable with a value set to your ngrok config path.

 ### Run the app locally